The Big Lez Show: Big Lez

-Lezly "Lez" Mackerel, often nicknamed "Big Lez" is the show's titular character and protagonist.
+Lezly "Big Lez" Mackerel is the show's titular character and protagonist.
 Lez was banished from his home planet Kingdom Cum alongside his brother Norton by their father, King Laranox.
 After his banishment, Lez settled on Earth in Brown Town, Australia and befriended many of the locals.

 Lez is portrayed as a hot-tempered and pugnacious character to many, while remaining amiable and very loyal to his friends.
 He feels extreme animosity towards his brother Norton who lives opposite him, often going out of his way to irritate or upset him.
 He also holds his father King Laranox in high disdain.
 Lez generally sees his son Quinton as a burden and is frequently neglectful and emotionally abusive to him, however it is shown on occasion he does care about him deep down.

-Lez is a fan of recreational drug use and will often join Sassy and his friends in smoking marijuana or taking psychedelic drugs.
+Lez frequently partakes in recreational drug use and will often join Sassy and his friends in smoking marijuana or taking psychedelic drugs.

 As an alien from Kingdom Cum, Lez has many superhuman capabilities, such as super strength and endurance.
 All of the characters in The Big Lez Show who originate from Kingdom Cum experience similar abilities.